Projects

 City of Bremerton (WA) Parks, Recreation and Open Space Plan

-Conservation Technix led the city of Bremerton's parks, recreation and open space plan with an aggressive public outreach campaign for the project involves over a dozen stakeholder discussions, a random-sample mail survey and public meetings in coordination with two concurrent city planning efforts.
-The planning effort resulted in a new partnership with the Public Works Department for passive recreation use of the city's utility lands and engendered strong ownership from the Parks Board.
-The updated plan will position Bremerton for a pending public levy vote, as well as state and federal grant opportunities.
+Conservation Technix led the city of Bremerton’s parks, recreation and open space plan with an aggressive public outreach campaign.
+Interviews were conducted with over a dozen stakeholder groups, including representatives from civic, business, cultural and non-profit organizations.
+Three public forums were organized in coordination with two concurrent city planning efforts, with formats ranging from charette, small group discussion and formal presentations.
+The planning effort resulted in a new partnership to expand passive recreation use of city-owned resource lands and engendered strong ownership from the Parks Board, along with approval by the Planning Commission and City Council.

 City of Fife (WA) Parks, Recreation and Open Space Plan